-If you're switching from a Mac to a PC, one of the primary difference you'll come across is how you add shortcuts to programs to your desktop.
+If you're switching from Mac to PC, one of the primary difference you'll come across is how to add program shortcuts to your desktop.
 On the Mac, you just dragged a program's icon from the Applications folder to the Desktop, and voila! a shortcut was made!
-On the PC, there are two kinds of programs (Desktop apps and Modern apps) and there's no single visible folder that holds all of your apps, so things are a little more complicated.
+On the Windows laptop, there are two kinds of programs (Desktop apps and Modern apps) and there's no single visible folder that holds all of your apps, so things are a little more complicated.

 Luckily, we've put together instructions for how to make desktop shortcuts for both Modern apps (a convention that started in Windows 8 and includes Microsoft Edge, Mail and other programs) and Desktop apps (which you download yourself, like Chrome).
 The way to tell if an app is Modern or Desktop is if "Show File Location" appears as an option when you right-click on it in the Start menu.

 Looking for even more time-saving life-hacks?
 These Windows 10 keyboard shortcuts will save you clicks, we promise.

 Method #1: Desktop apps only